 By adopting different energy conservation measures, the Group believes it has set a role model for corporate social responsibility.
-More importantly, the Group strives to reduce cost by reducing electricity consumption in workplace in long run.
+More importantly, the Group strives to reduce cost by reducing electricity consumption in the workplace in the long run.

 Water Consumption and Use of Packaging Materials